Specialist Neuroscience Services

 In this video we demonstrate how to perform the lysosomal patch clamp technique to study ion channels on the lysosomal membrane.

-Multi-assay High-throughput drug repurposing screen:
+Case study: Multi-assay High-throughput drug repurposing screen:

 KCNC1

-The KCNC1 Foundation collaborated with Perlara, who approached Metrion Biosciences, where manual and automated (Qube) patch-clamp techniques and Fluorescent Imaging Plate Reader (FLIPR) high throughput screens (HTS) against the mutant channel were performed to identify hit compounds.
+The KCNC1 Foundation collaborated with Perlara, who approached Metrion Biosciences, where manual and automated (Qube) patch-clamp techniques and Fluorescent Imaging Plate Reader (FLIPR) high-throughput screens (HTS) against the mutant channel were performed to identify hit compounds.